itsblake10/yu-gi-oh-collection-simulator-frontend/README.md

   Styling and layout designed using CSS

 - ### Yu-Gi-Oh API Integration:

   Utilizes a Yu-Gi-Oh API to fetch data for Yu-Gi-Oh booster packs and card information.

+- ### Cloudinary CDN:

+  Utilizes a Content Management Systems (CMS) to ensure fast delivery of media assets.

+- ### Netlify:

+  Hosted and Deployed using Netlify

 ### LINK TO WEBSITE